graciellehigino/the-return-of-the-fleas/manuscript.md

 Fig. 02 - Effects of the compositional (A) and phylogenetic (B) elements of phylogenetic diversity dissimilarity on network betadiversity for both parasites and hosts.
-The colours correspond to the groups described on @fig:one.
+The colours correspond to the groups described on [@fig:one].
 Networks with higher values of PCDp are phylogenetically more distinct, have more unique sets of species and therefore have lower values of *$\beta$os* (because they do not share many species).
 Networks better represented by *$\beta$wn* and *$\beta$os* are less distinguished on this aspect, but usually have lower values of PCDp.

 #### The separation of communities by components of beta-diversity was also observed geographically

-There is a clear gradual transition between networks that were better described by turnover of species, clustered in central south Eurasia, to those more unique compared to the metaweb, spread in the north [@fig:threeA].
+There is a clear gradual transition between networks that were better described by turnover of species, clustered in central south Eurasia, to those more unique compared to the metaweb, spread in the north ([@fig:threeA]).
 The regional species pool is expected to be more diverse towards the Equator, and therefore local networks have a higher chance to have different species composition, which results in a strong contribution of *$\beta$s* for networks betadiversity.
 Because of